 Some pests stop plaguing us during the winter months.
 Some die off.
 Some go into a dormant state.
 But, if carpenter ants get into the walls of a heated structure and establish themselves, they will not slow down too much, even if the weather outside is bitter cold.
-So, if you're thinking that your carpenter ant problems are gone until spring brings them back to life, we have bad news for you.

 Although carpenter ants are generally most active during spring and summer months, they continue to be active in fall and winter inside homes.
-In nature, these ants will establish their nests inside decaying wood, in places such as rotting stumps, logs or trees.
+In nature, these ants will establish their nests inside decaying wood, in places such as rotting stumps, logs, or trees.
 And when the temperatures begin to drop, they will seal off their colony and go into a state of dormancy called diapause.
 They are not hibernating but only slowed down.
 The difference is that they will become active again as soon as the weather warms up.
 This usually happens in spring but it can also happen if there are warm spells in the middle of the winter.
 But, since their colonies are sealed off during this time, it is unlikely they will be seen during a winter warm spell in nature.
 In our homes, this is not the case.
 Warm weather could have them appearing in your pantry or food storage areas.

 Inside the wood of a home, carpenter ants will remain active all winter long.
 The heat that radiates through walls is enough to keep those insects digging galleries inside our walls.
 But carpenter ants do not eat wood, the way termites do.
 Carpenter ants eat a wide variety of foods that can be found in homes.
 Because of this, they will forage inside and outside of our homes for food.
 In warmer months, they will be happy to find food outside, but in winter they will be more likely to forage inside where it is warm.
 But you will not typically see them in large numbers, or at all since these insects are nocturnal.
 They send out scouts to find a source of food, then come out to collect that food in the dead of night when it is unlikely anyone will see them.